-The exhibition includes 119 works ranging from traditional screen prints to digital graphics and augmented reality works, to site-specific installations by more than 74 artists of Mexican descent and their cross-cultural collaborators.
-Through the decades, inexpensive and easily distributed posters, often marked by vibrant colors and striking images, have communicated the prevailing social causes of their day—labor strikes, immigrant rights, opposition to the Vietnam War, cultural events—and, most significantly, have challenged the invisibility of Chicanos in US society.
-By highlighting previously marginalized voices from Chicano art, including women and LGBTQ+ individuals, the exhibition offers an expanded view of American art and the history of graphic arts.
+The exhibition includes 119 works ranging from traditional screen prints to digital graphics and augmented-reality works, to site-specific installations by more than 74 artists of Mexican descent and their cross-cultural collaborators.
+Through the decades, inexpensive and easily distributed posters, often marked by vibrant colors, bold lettering, and striking images, have communicated the prevailing social causes of their day—labor strikes, immigrant rights, movements, opposition to the Vietnam War, and community building—and, most significantly, have challenged the invisibility of Chicanos in US society.
+By highlighting previously marginalized voices, including women and LGBTQIA+ individuals, the exhibition offers an expanded view of American art and the history of graphic arts.

 Smithsonian American Art Museum logo